exercism/elm/exercises/concept/role-playing-game/.docs/introduction.md

 Reading the content of a `Maybe` value is done via "pattern matching".
 Pattern matching is also introduced in more details in another concept, so we just focus on how pattern matching a `Maybe` works.
+Sometimes, we can also avoid pattern matching by using predefined functions such as `Maybe.withDefault`.

 ```elm
 -- This function returns "Hello, <name>!" if the name was provided.